-- 13 No development shall commence on site until a photographic record of the buildings has first been obtained in accordance with a brief to be first agreed in writing by the local planning authority in consultation with English Heritage.
-The record so obtained shall be deposited with the Museum prior to work commencing.
-REASON: To ensure a record is made of the structure which is part of the built heritage of the District, in order to satisfy the requirements of Policies DAP4 and DAP7 of the Warwick District Local Plan 1996-2011, and the National Planning Policy Framework. - 14 Within 1 month of the substantial completion of the development, the developer is required to reconstruct the dropped kerb access to the site to the required specification of WCC, from the Butts due to the current deficiencies with the surface.
-REASON: In the interests of highway safety, in accordance with Policy DP6 of the Warwick District Local Plan 1996-2011. - 15 Construction traffic shall not be permitted to enter or exit the site before 9am and after 4.30pm, Monday to Friday.
-REASON: In the interests of highway safety, due to traffic levels on this area of the network at peak times and the conflict that would occur between normal users of the public highway and large slower moving vehicles entering and existing the site, and in accordance with Policy DP6 of the Warwick District Local Plan 1996-2011. - 16 The development (including any works of demolition) shall proceed only in strict accordance with a Demolition, and Construction Management Plan which has been submitted to and approved in writing by the local planning authority.
-The approved statement shall be strictly adhered to throughout the construction period and shall provide for: the parking of vehicles of site operatives and visitors; the loading and unloading of plant and materials; the storage of plant and materials used in constructing the development; the erection and maintenance of a security hoarding including decorative displays and facilities for public viewing where appropriate; wheel washing facilities and other measures to ensure that any vehicle, plant or equipment leaving the application site does not carry mud or deposit other materials onto the public highway; measures to control the emission of noise, dust, smoke and dirt during construction; and a scheme for recycling / disposing of waste resulting from demolition and construction works, unless otherwise agreed in writing by the local planning authority.
-REASON: In the interests of highway safety and the amenities of the occupiers of nearby properties, the free flow of traffic and the visual amenities of the locality in accordance with Policies DP2, DP6, DP8 & DP9 of the Warwick District Local Plan 1996-2011

-17 The development shall be timetabled and carried out to wholly accord with the detailed measures for the safeguarding of nesting birds of conservation concern within the site, as set out in section 5 of the document 'Phase 1 & 2 Bat Survey Report (including nesting bird note)' prepared by Ridgeway Ecology, 22 July 2013.
+- 15 Within 1 month of the substantial completion of the development, the developer is required to reconstruct the dropped kerb access to the site to the required specification of WCC, from The Butts due to the current deficiencies with the surface.
+REASON: In the interests of highway safety, in accordance with Policy DP6 of the Warwick District Local Plan 1996-2011. - 16 No vehicle greater in weight than 7.5 tonnes shall be permitted to enter or exit the site before 9am and after 4.30pm, Monday to Friday.
+REASON: In the interests of highway safety, due to traffic levels on this area of the network at peak times and the conflict that would occur between normal users of the public highway and large slower moving vehicles entering and existing the site, and in accordance with Policy DP6 of the Warwick District Local Plan 1996-2011. - 17 The development (including any works of demolition) shall proceed only in strict accordance with the Construction Management Statement already submitted to the local planning authority (Northgate Street Warwick Construction Method Statement - Lawrence Paul Associates Dated 30 September 2013, submitted on 18 October 2013).
+The approved statement shall be strictly adhered to throughout the demolition and construction period unless otherwise agreed in writing by the local planning authority.
+REASON: In the interests of highway safety and the amenities of the occupiers of nearby properties, the free flow of traffic and the visual amenities of the locality in accordance with Policies DP2, DP6, DP8 & DP9 of the Warwick District Local Plan 1996-2011 - 18 The development shall be timetabled and carried out to wholly accord with the detailed measures for the safeguarding of nesting birds of conservation concern within the site, as set out in section 5 of the document 'Phase 1 & 2 Bat Survey Report (including nesting bird note)' prepared by Ridgeway Ecology, 22 July 2013.
 REASON: To safeguard the presence and population of a protected species in line with UK and European Law, the National Planning Policy Framework and Policy DAP3 of the Warwick District Local Plan 1996-2011.